innerspacetrainings/Prace.js/docs/index.md

 #### Labels

 For labels you can write any amount you want.
-If there field is not empty, it will require at least one of the given labels to be in the Pull Request.
+If the field is not empty, it will require at least one of the given labels to be in the Pull Request.

 The *reviewers* and the *labels* are **not** case sensitive.